 It is diagnosed based on clinical signs, history, physical exam findings, and radiographs.
-The veterinarian may evaluate the hips for Ortolani’s sign, which is a noise or palpable “thud” that occurs when an unstable hip is replaced into the acetabulum.
-The Orthopedic Foundation for Animal (OFA) has formed a registry and based on the evaluation of many radiographs, has established 7 categories of hip health.
-Radiographs are submitted to the OFA, and are evaluated by 3 different radiologists.
+The veterinarian may evaluate the hips for Ortolani’s sign, which is noise or palpable “thud” that occurs when an unstable hip is replaced into the acetabulum.
+The Orthopedic Foundation for Animal (OFA) has formed a registry and, based on the evaluation of many radiographs, has established 7 categories of hip health.
+Radiographs are submitted to the OFA and are evaluated by 3 different radiologists.
 They are given a score according to the grading scale below:

 - Excellent –nearly perfect conformation